cheqd/cheqd-node/docs/setup-and-configure/debian/readme.md

 * Pre-install system configuration actions.
 * Installing pre-compiled `cheqd-node` binary.
-* Post-install actions, such as setting up the `cheqd-node` daemon as a `systemctl` service.
+* Post-install actions, such as setting up the `cheqd-noded` daemon as a `systemctl` service.

 ### System user creation